Most-AO/protocol/Home.md

 });
 ```

-### RelayMessage(WraptMessage)
+### RelayMessage(WrappedMessage)

-Send wrapt message from user (user's wallet) to handle.
+Send wrapped message from user (user's wallet) to handle.
 Then the handle will relay this message to target process with its inner data.
 Only the owner of handle can call it.

-The WraptMessage is in json format
+The WrappedMessage is in json format
 ```
 {
   Target: "{Target Process Id}",